1. PLEASE READ FIRST

 - Computer without UEFI

-- This process only works on computers with UEFI.
+- This process only works on 64-bit computers with UEFI.

-- On a computer without UEFI, a modified process will work, but the Boot partition cannot be encrypted.
+- On a computer without UEFI, and maybe a 32-bit computer, a modified process could in theory work, but the Boot partition cannot be encrypted.
 However, you can boot from an external USB to mitigate this problem (see the previous point).

 If you don't know whether or not your computer uses UEFI, see Basics of EFI.